tlonic/mitgsu-anti/text.md

      * Employees have a right to strike under the law, and are protected in that right.
 Strikes are often called by a union to pressure the employer.
-Strikes among graduate student workers have been quite common, such as [14]those at Harvard, Columbia, and New York University.
+Strikes among graduate student workers have been quite common, such as those at Harvard, Columbia, and New York University.
 While the union may call a strike and direct its members not to perform any work for the duration of the strike, MIT is not obligated to compensate employees who are on strike, and in